-You only get two skills from your class, so look to pick up the other two Face skills from your background.
-If you're a Half-Elf or Variant Human, you can pick up your missing Face skills from your racial bonus skills, which opens up a lot of other options.
+You only get two skills from your class and Sorcerers are built to make excellent Faces, so look to pick up more Face skills from your background.
+If you're a Half-Elf or Variant Human, you can pick up your missing Face skills from your racial bonus proficiencies, which opens up a lot of other options.
 Bonus languages are also helpful; if you can get enough of them you may not need to learn Tongues.

 - AcolytePHB: Insight and two languages.

 - City WatchSCAG: Surprisingly good, though you probably won't get much use out of Athletics.